 electrons and positively charged ions not bound to each other.
 Over 99% of

 the known matter in the universe is in the plasma state, and it is important to

 studies of fusion, solar and space physics and space weather, astrophysics, and

 Facilities & Collaboration

 The Department is supported by several in-house facilities including a machine shop and electronics shop, high-performance computational facilities for condensed matter and astrophysics and a physics cleanroom.
 The Department has strong collaboration with other facilities at WVU, such as the engineering fabrication and characterization facility and the bio- and health sciences facilities.
-Many of the research groups are affiliated with the WVNano Initiative, the National Radio Astronomy Observatory in Greenbank WV, and the DIII-D Research Program.
+Many of the research groups are affiliated with the WVNano Initiative, the Green Bank Observatory in Green Bank WV, and the DIII-D Research Program.